cwarden45/JHU_Coursera_GDS_Capstone/Week5/README.md

 - You can get some additional sense of the relatedness of variables in [this heatmap of correlation coefficients](https://github.com/cwarden45/JHU_Coursera_GDS_Capstone/blob/main/Week7/correlation_heatmap.png) from [Week 7](https://github.com/cwarden45/JHU_Coursera_GDS_Capstone/blob/main/Week7/README.md).
 In general, it looks like the group differences are the most clear effect (and something highly confounded with what you want to study may not be possible to separate, no matter what).

   - So, I am still curious about what happened with SRR1554536, but I am not highly concerned about the QC metrics.

+  - Or, perhaps more precisely, I probably can't differentiate a highly confounded variable (from a statistical standpoint).
+However, I don't see any obvious signs of a substanital bias that can be corrected or removed (and would then make the Adult-versus-Fetal difference more clear).